 This applies to every club, whether they play 11-a-side football, or small sided football.
-In addition, you need to be aware that, as a precondition of affiliation for the 2012-13 season, youth clubs will need to have a designated Child Welfare Officer.
-This person MUST have been nominated on your affiliation form AND have completed an FA CRB disclosure check.
-Please note that CRB disclosures from other organisations cannot be accepted.
+In addition, you need to be aware that, as a precondition of affiliation, Youth Clubs and Adult Clubs running Under-18 teams will need to have a designated Club Welfare Officer.
+This person MUST have been nominated on your affiliation form AND have completed an FA CRC disclosure.
+Please note that CRC disclosures from other organisations cannot be accepted.
 Failure to have a suitable person in position will result in the club being unable to affiliate with us until such time that this condition has been met.

 Club Administration & Starting a New Club